 Through the Enterprise Investment Scheme (EIS), eligible investors can claim up to 30% income tax relief on investments up to £1 million per tax year.
-This extends to by a further £1 million for investment in knowledge-intensive companies.
+This extends to a further £1 million for investment in knowledge-intensive companies.

 The Enterprise Investment Scheme (EIS) is a longstanding UK government scheme, designed to help smaller higher-risk trading companies raise finance, by offering a range of tax relief to investors who purchase new shares in those companies.
 Where a business is listed as 'EIS' on Crowdcube, this tax relief will be available to qualifying investors.